Statement of Faith & Practice for Redeemer Church

 - In reference to the church, we also hold that:

-- The biblical form of church government is plural eldership – composed of apostles, prophets, evangelists, pastors and/or teachers (Ephesians 4:11-16) – with a senior minister, all of whom must qualify on the basis of I Timothy 3 in spiritual life, character, domestic life, and rulership ability.
+- The biblical form of church government is plural eldership – with a senior minister who is the first among equals, all of whom must qualify on the basis of I Timothy 3 in spiritual life, character, domestic life, and rulership ability.

 - The Church of Jesus Christ is the last instrument that God is using to extend His kingdom prior to the second coming of Christ (Ephesians 3:10; Matthew 16:18; Ephesians 1:20-23).